Skip to content

 UK Ministry of Defence

-UK government department responsible for defence policy, the British Armed Forces, and nuclear deterrence.
+UK government department for defence policy, the British Armed Forces, and the Trident nuclear deterrent.

 Key Question